-NURS 5352 - Advanced Health Assessment
+NURS 5352 - Advanced Health Assessment for Nurse Practitioners

-Application of advanced health assessment principles and skills for comprehensive examination of clients across the lifespan.
+This course in intended for the nurse practitioner.
+Incorporates integration of advanced health assessment principles and skills for comprehensive examination of clients that leads to differential diagnosis.
 Focus will be on common deviations from normal.
+Populations across the lifespan will be included.